Accidents and incidents involving the V-22 Osprey

-The Bell Boeing V-22 Osprey is an American military tiltrotor aircraft with an accident history that has generated controversy over its perceived safety.
-The aircraft was developed by Bell Helicopter and Boeing Helicopters; the companies partner in its manufacture and support.
+The Bell Boeing V-22 Osprey is an American military tiltrotor aircraft whose history of accidents have provoked concerns about its safety.
+The aircraft was developed by Bell Helicopter and Boeing Helicopters, which build and support the aircraft.

-The V-22 Osprey has had 13 hull loss accidents that have resulted in a total of 51 fatalities.
-During testing from 1991 to 2006, there were four crashes resulting in 30 fatalities.
-Since becoming operational in 2007, the V-22 has had eight crashes, including two combat-zone crashes, and several other accidents and incidents that resulted in a total of 21 fatalities.
+As of November 2023, sixteen V-22 Ospreys have been damaged beyond repair in incidents that have killed a total of sixty-two people.
+Four of the crashes occurred during developmental flight tests; these killed a total of thirty people from 1991 to 2000.
+Since the V-22 became operational in 2007, twelve crashes and several other incidents have killed a total of thirty-two people.

+Most of the crashes have involved the most numerous of the aircraft's three variants: the MV-22B, procured and flown by the U.S. Marine Corps.
+A handful of crashes have involved CV-22Bs, flown by U.S. Air Force Special Operations Command.
+No crashes have involved the CMV-22B, the carrier onboard delivery variant flown by the U.S. Navy.

 Crashes and hull–loss accidents

 June 1991

 On 11 June 1991, a miswired flight control system led to two minor injuries when the left nacelle struck the ground while the aircraft was hovering 15 ft in the air, causing it to bounce and catch fire at the New Castle County Airport in Delaware.
 The pilot, Grady Wilson, suspected that he may have accidentally set the throttle lever the opposite direction to that intended, exacerbating the crash if not causing it.